jaromrax/shspe/README.md

-*edited in http://dillinger.io/   and elpa-markup-more*

-7.0   preliminary root 6 compilation on 16.04
+11.0.0 /OLD NOW/   preliminary root 6 compilation on 16.04
 ----------------------

 ### To enable TF1H in pyroot: